Jeonghoan93/wittra-landing-frontend/README.md

-# Wittra Landing Frontend
+# GOTO Landing Frontend

-This landing frontend is built to represent wittra's vision and products for both customers and investors.
+This landing frontend is built to represent GOTO's vision and products for both customers and investors.